Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 This study integrates species-specific urban affinity scores with a global database of body size measurements compiled from the published literature.
 The literature search, data extraction, quality control, and standardization procedures used to construct this database are described in detail in the Methods section of the manuscript.

-Because many original body size datasets cannot be redistributed due to copyright or licensing restrictions, this repository begins with the processed body size database used in our analyses.
+Because some original body size datasets cannot be redistributed due to copyright or licensing restrictions, this repository begins with the processed body size database used in our analyses.

 ## Inputs